Writer Amanda Christmann

 Photographer Scott Baxter

-Whether they’re creating a spot-on imitation of limestone to cover an outdated cantera fireplace mantle, or chatting about life on the scenic back porch of their Black Mountain home, the two approach life with candor and honesty.
+Whether they’re creating a spot-on imitation of limestone to cover an outdated cantera fireplace mantle, looking for the best quality induction hob to add into a kitchen space that would match their work around the room, or chatting about life on the scenic back porch of their Black Mountain home, the two approach life with candor and honesty.
 It’s those same timeless values, combined with their stellar work ethic, that have grown their faux finishing business, Faux Finishes, to be one of the most in-demand companies of its type in the Valley.

 In their small but lively studio, Francisco de la Cruz and Alberto Sanchez, both long-time employees, expertly apply glaze to a set of cabinet doors while Rich sorts through some of his ongoing projects.
 On top is a strie finish sample with impressive dimension.

-“We get a lot of inspiration from wallpapers and fabrics,” he explains, holding up a picture of the original finish he copied to perfection.
+“We get a lot of inspiration from peel and stick wallpaper and fabrics, because of the designs” he explains, holding up a picture of the original finish he copied to perfection.
 To the untrained eye, the painted finish looks identical to, if not better than, the more expensive, less changeable wallpaper version.

 Next are samples of copper finishes, from a rich red with shiny undertones to a hammered copper finish, completely done with paint.
 “Metallics are coming back,” he explains.
 “Especially copper.”
 The hammered faux finish was created for a vent hood project—a bit of genius considering how difficult real copper is to keep clean and unoxidized.